 This transformation from a “throw away” society to a sustainable community is a commitment that Mountain Rose Herbs has long embraced.
 Thanks to new innovations and technologies in the recycling world, we continue to improve our program whenever possible.
 Here are a few examples of how we do it:

-- All used paper hand towels are collected for recycling by a local, family-owned business.
+- All used paper towels and cardboard are collected for recycling by a local, family-owned business.